malikaiyer/syntax-sprint/EGDD.md

 - *If the player collects the correct token, they proceed to the next round*
 - *If the player completes all rounds, they will advance to the next world*
 - *If the player collect a wrong token, more enemies are spawned*
-- *Players need to complete minigames in-between the levels to move to the next world*

 # Objects/Entities